karmab/openshift-relocatable/README.md

 The following steps are needed:

 - When the new location doesn't have internet access:
-  - Deploy a disconnected registry within the cluster if the new location doesnt have internet access.
+  - Deploy a disconnected registry within the cluster
   - Mirror openshift and olm content.
   - Create imagecontentsourcepolicies so that the cluster points to itself for content.
 - Set metallb to access api and ingress from outside the cluster: